 The Diesel Shop at Year-- 30

-2026 American Freedom Train and 250th Anniversary: The countdown has begun to America's 250th Anniversary celebration which takes place on 4 July 2026.
+2026 American Freedom Train and 250th Anniversary: The countdown continues toward's America's 250th Anniversary celebration which takes place on 4 July 2026.
 For months rumors have been circulating with regards to the possibility of an American Freedom Train 2026 similar to the 1947 and 1976 AFTs which toured U.S. cities, large and small.
 The following AFT link may help you find answers to your questions.

 Some olders fans might recall that during the Bicentennial years (1974-1977) more than 250 locomotives sported some type of patriotic paint scheme; Seaboard Coast Line U36B #1776 was the first to mark the very special occasion, the year was 1970.
 For the 2026 celebration Wheeling & Lake Erie #1776 appears to alreday hold that distinction.
 Trackside observers are wondering to what degree will today's railroads and industry participate -- only time will tell.
 Nonetheless with your assistance, we will attempt to document each new Semiquincentennial locomotive as it is introduced.